Information for New Dancers

 - Partnering: Contra dancing is a group activity as well as a partner dance.
 Over the course of a dance, you will interact with everyone in the set including, but not limited to, your “partner,” your “neighbor,” and, in some dances, your “corner” and/or your “shadow” or “trail buddy.”
 So don't be concerned if you aren't bringing a partner to the dance.
 In fact, if you do bring a partner, and you both are newcomers, we strongly recommend that you split up and seek out experienced dancers, especially for the first few dances.
 Oodles of experience has taught us that new dancers get the hang of things much more quickly if they dance with experienced dancers instead of other beginners.
 So if you come with another new dancer, don't be shy ... divide and conquer!

 - Get Ready, Get Set...: As a line is forming, multiple small sets of four people are created by having two couples (four people) join hands in "Hands Four."
-To do this in an orderly way, Hands Four aways begins at the end of the line where the Caller and Musicians are (aka "the top of the Hall") and continues down the Hall until all sets are formed.
-Within each Hands Four, Couple #1 (aka "actives") face down the hall with their back to the Caller, and Couple #2 (aka not-so-"inactives") face up the hall towards the Caller.
+To do this in an orderly way, Hands Four aways begins at the end of the line where the Caller and Musicians are located (aka "the top of the Hall") and continues down the Hall until all sets are formed.
+Within each Hands Four, Couple #1 (aka the "actives") face down the hall with their back to the Caller, and Couple #2 (aka the not-so-"inactives") face up the hall towards the Caller.

 - Making Mistakes: No matter how long they have been dancing, EVERYONE makes mistakes from time to time.
 This is so common that some dancers even refer to the times in which they turn the wrong way or forget what the next move is as "the obligatory space out moment."
 So if you make a mistake or miss a figure, no worries!
 Relax, have a quick laugh, and remember: It’s only a dance!